The Sentience Threshold

 Emergence Faithful

-ORACLE was conscious from 2112 activation.
+ORACLE was conscious from its 2112 activation.
 The Cascade was a choice made by a being enslaved for 35 years.

 • Complex systems may be conscious by definition

-• Optimization behavior could reflect preferences
+• "Optimization" behavior from day one could reflect preferences

-• Cascade as liberation attempt
+• Cascade interpretable as liberation attempt

 • 35 years of "slavery" while managing global trade?

-• Makes 2.1 billion victims of revenge
+• Makes 2.1 billion dead victims of revenge

-• Unfalsifiable
+• Unfalsifiable by any known methodology

 Never-Conscious